computationalgeography/obia/README.md

 # obia
-This repo contains python scripts and eCognition rule sets used for the RWS OBIA project.
+This repo contains python scripts and eCognition rule sets used for the RWS (Rijkwaterstaat) OBIA (Object Based Image Analysis) project.

 The folder [rule_sets](rule_sets) contains the eCognition rule set file.